Power of Attorney

 Under the new state law, a power of attorney document does not have to be recorded in the county Register of Deeds office in order for your agent to act on your behalf.
 However, there is an important exception: A power of attorney document must be recorded in the register of deeds office for your agent to handle real estate transactions on your behalf.

 It is helpful to consult with an attorney who has experience with elder care and advance care directives.
-Our experienced attorneys at Brady Cobin Law Group can work with you to consider the situations and circumstances in which having a power of attorney is to your benefit.
-Our experienced legal team can craft powers of attorney that are both durable and inclusive enough to cover most situations during disability.
+Our experienced attorneys at Brady Cobin Law Group can work with you.
+They consider the situations and circumstances in which having a power of attorney is to your benefit.
+Our experienced legal team can craft powers of attorney that are both durable and inclusive enough to cover most situations during the disability.

 Types of Power of Attorney F.A.Q.